project-robius/.github/profile/README.md

 Robius rhymes with Mobius, and our logo/icons take inspiration from the wordplay combination of "Rust" and "Mobius strip".

-> Yes, *technically*, the original German name is Möbius, but we use an Americanized pronunciation with a long "o" sounds: "Roe-bee-us" / ˈɹoʊˈbiəs.
+> Yes, *technically*, the original German name is Möbius, but we use an Americanized pronunciation with a long "o" sound: "Roe-bee-us" / ˈɹoʊˈbiəs.

 ## Current status